U.S. News Rankings

 |SAT/ACT scores must be received by||N/A|

 The student-faculty ratio at Franklin College is 12:1, and the school has 78.6 percent of its classes with fewer than 20 students.
-The most popular majors at Franklin College include: Education, General; Speech Communication and Rhetoric; Business, Management, Marketing, and Related Support Services; and Biology/Biological Sciences, General.
-The average freshman retention rate, an indicator of student satisfaction, is 73.8 percent.
+The most popular majors at Franklin College include: Education, General; Speech Communication and Rhetoric; Biology/Biological Sciences, General; and Business, Management, Marketing, and Related Support Services.
+The average freshman retention rate, an indicator of student satisfaction, is 74.7 percent.

-Franklin College has a total undergraduate enrollment of 1,051, with a gender distribution of 51.7 percent male students and 48.3 percent female students.
-At this school, 69.0 percent of the students live in college-owned, -operated, or -affiliated housing and 31.0 percent of students live off campus.
+Franklin College has a total undergraduate enrollment of 1,053, with a gender distribution of 49.5 percent male students and 50.5 percent female students.
 Franklin College is part of the NCAA III athletic conference.

 |Student gender distribution|